dimagi/commcare-hq/PRODUCTION-INSTALL.md

 Log in to the remote server as the user you created and edit `/home/cchq/www/myserver/code_root/localsettings.py` to set your Django database settings.
-The relevant part should look something like this:
+The relevant part should look something like this (where `myserver` is the name you used above):

 ```python
 DATABASES = {